 "Traditionally, we stored our digital files on the College file server.
 However, as the stock of photographs available to us grew, we struggled to keep track of all the new images and associated copyright details."

-– Jocelyn Poulton, Development Director, Trinity Hall, University of CambridgeUniversity of Cambridge Case Study
+– Jocelyn Poulton, Development Director, Trinity Hall, University of CambridgeUniversity of Cambridge case study

-Historic Images helps newspaper organizations digitize their photographic collections for online use – partnering with them through the process of scanning and attaching metadata to original photographs."Our needs are perhaps a bit unique.
+With the largest collection of original newspaper photos ever offered to the public, Historic Images helps newspaper organizations digitize their photographic collections for online use – partnering with them through the process of scanning and attaching metadata to original photographs."Our needs are perhaps a bit unique.
 We have one asset type to manage: High-resolution TIFF images of scanned photographs.
 Our files average 45 MB a piece.
 We currently house 17 TB of images, and add 2 to 3 TB every month."

-– Eric Newsome, CTO, Historic ImagesHistoric Images Case Study
+– Eric Newsome, CTO, Historic ImagesHistoric Images case study

 "Scion's images and videos of forestry and biomaterials research were strewn over multiple repositories ...
 Now we are creating a central repository of all digital images and videos and are retrospectively digitising our hardcopy photographs and slides as part of our image preservation plan."

-– Gerard Rooijakkers, Knowledge Centre Manager, ScionScion Case Study
+– Gerard Rooijakkers, Knowledge Centre Manager, ScionScion case study

 When Britain's 175-year-old Howarth Timber Group embarked on a project to put all of its branches, services, and products online, it faced the coordination of more than 27,000 digital assets.